 -

-- enforcement of environmental laws in federal court,
+- enforcing environmental laws in federal court,

-- pollution monitoring, and
+- providing community education and pollution monitoring, and

-- environmental policy research.
+- conducting environmental policy research.

 -